TinkerTools/tinkerdoc/text/key/index.rst

 .. index:: VDW-12-SCALE

 VDW-12-SCALE [real]
    Provides a multiplicative scale factor that is applied to van der Waals potential interactions between 1-2 connected atoms, i.e., atoms that are directly bonded.
-The default value of 0.0 is used, if the VDW-12-SCALE keyword is not given in either the parameter file or the keyfile.
+The default value of 0.0 is used to omit 1-2 interactions, if the VDW-12-SCALE keyword is not given in either the parameter file or the keyfile.

 .. index:: VDW-13-SCALE

 VDW-13-SCALE [real]
    Provides a multiplicative scale factor that is applied to van der Waals potential interactions between 1-3 connected atoms, i.e., atoms separated by two covalent bonds.
-The default value of 0.0 is used, if the VDW-13-SCALE keyword is not given in either the parameter file or the keyfile.
+The default value of 0.0 is used to omit 1-3 interactions, if the VDW-13-SCALE keyword is not given in either the parameter file or the keyfile.

 .. index:: VDW-14-SCALE